DataDog/dd-trace-php/dockerfiles/ci/xfail_tests/README.md

 On PHP 5, certain tests can have intermittently deep call stacks that are deep enough to trigger the warning: `ddtrace has detected a call stack depth of 512`.

 - `Zend/tests/bug54268.phpt`

+## `sapi/cli/tests/017.phpt`

+Disabled on versions: `5.5`, `5.6`.

+Links to sample broken executions: [5.5](https://app.circleci.com/pipelines/github/DataDog/dd-trace-php/5610/workflows/b7836d18-ba47-4315-9cd2-4c1749c0e984/jobs/393611), [5.6](https://app.circleci.com/pipelines/github/DataDog/dd-trace-php/5610/workflows/b7836d18-ba47-4315-9cd2-4c1749c0e984/jobs/393616).

+_Investigation_

+The test fails on new buster containers because we copy on 5.x the `php-development.ini` that enables `log_errors = On`.
+This causes this test to print an extra line (the logged error) and to fail.
+The failure happen without the tracer installed as well.